lbo462/course-notes/arm/arm.md

 Being in the RRC CONNECTED state means that the connection has been successfully completed.
 It means that you might be calling someone (maybe Nicole) or that you're scrolling social network on your 4/5G forfait.

+> The connections holds while data waits in the up-link or down-link buffer.
+When no data is to be sent, an **inactivity timer** starts.
+When the timer gets to zero, the RRC disconnect and the MS returns to the state RRC IDLE.

 #### UPLINK trafic

 Now, an uplink is to consider on two channels **DTCH** (*Dedicated Trafic Channel*) and **DCCH** (*Dedicated Control Channel*).